Speed and scale

 They skip it because they don’t feel it solves their problems right now.

-Leaders wanted me to “just offer training because people were waiting for it.”
+I often hear “just offer training, people were waiting for it.”
 They weren’t.
-They said they had no time.
-But the truth was: they had time for other things - their priorities.
+People say they have no time but the truth is: they have time for other things - their priorities.

 That’s what training design is really about: creating an emotional trigger.
 Helping people see why it matters, how it connects to their own success, and what’s expected of them.

-If people only change when they feel something special - how do we uncover what that is?
+If people only change when they feel something special - how do you uncover what that is?

 The toughest question in L&D: “How do you measure impact?”